zzerexx/scripts/README.md

 see who is spectating you
 u can drag it anywhere too very cool
 skidded from hexagon btw

+# Universal Trigger Bot
+Clicks whenever your mouse is hovering over a player
+press H to toggle

 # Synapse XI
 Updated March 12, 2021